Trump, in first-ever prime time Oval Office address, laments 'crisis of the heart and a crisis of the soul' at border

 "The symbol of America should be the Statue of Liberty, not a thirty-foot wall," Schumer concluded.
 "So, our suggestion is a simple one, Mr. President: Re-open the government and we can work to resolve our differences over border security.
 But end this shutdown now."

-On social media, the National Republican Congressional Committee (NRCC) called out Schumer and Pelosi's previous support for the Secure Fence Act of 2006 -- which authorized hundreds of miles of border barriers -- and appeared to join in with other Twitter users mocking the two senators' demeanor during their response address.
-(One widely shared post captioned an image of Pelosi and Schumer as though the two were appearing in a dry, low-budget law firm advertisement: "If you or a loved one has been diagnosed with mesothelioma you may be entitled to financial compensation.")
+On social media, the National Republican Congressional Committee (NRCC) called out Schumer and Pelosi's previously strong support for border wall funding, and appeared to join in with other Twitter users mocking the two senators' demeanor during their response address.

-And conservative commentator Ben Shaprio compared Pelosi and Schumer's look to that of the nefarious fictional villains from the James Bond spy franchise.
-Others likened the two to the aristocratic character Lucille Bluth in the television comedy series "Arrested Development."
+Conservative commentator Ben Shaprio compared Pelosi and Schumer's look to that of the nefarious fictional villains from the James Bond spy franchise, before reposting another Twitter user's image depicting Schumer as a used car salesman.
+Others likened Pelosi to the aristocratic character Lucille Bluth in the television comedy series "Arrested Development."

 Vermont Independent Sen. Bernie Sanders, widely considered a potential 2020 presidential contender, delivered his own rebuttal that asserted climate change and health care are more urgent crises than illegal immigration.
 Sanders listed a variety of people who will potentially suffer if the shutdown continues.